nxy7/blog/content/posts/How I reduced CI rust tests duration 3,5 times with caching and Nix!.md

         run: |
           nix develop .#ci -c nu ./scripts/ci_tests.nu
 ```
-This line runs `nix develop .#ci` command, which brings developer dependencies from devshell named "ci" into scope and `-c nu ./scripts/ci_tests.nu` executes nushell script from the beggining of this post.
-I find it easier to hack around script file rather than executing bunch of "runs:" in workflow yaml  file.
+This line runs `nix develop .#ci` command, which brings developer dependencies from devshell named "ci" into scope and `-c nu ./scripts/ci_tests.nu` executes nushell script from the beginning of this post.
+I find it easier to hack around script file rather than executing a bunch of "runs:" in workflow yaml  file.

 Anyway let's see how we can reuse nix dependencies and rust build artifacts.
 ```yaml